MultiSafepay/docs/content/payment-methods/monizze.md

 # Activation

 1. Fill out the Monizze <a href="https://hello.monizze.be/nl/merchant/e-commerce/" target="_blank">application form</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> form, selecting the checkbox for each voucher you want to offer.
 2. Sign a contract with Monizze.
-They'll give you an Monizze Merchant ID.
+They'll give you a Monizze Merchant ID.
 3. Email your Monizze Merchant ID to <sales@multisafepay.com>
 4. We activate the payment method for your account.

 # Integration

 ### API

 - See API reference – [Create order](/reference/createorder/) > Prepaid card order.

   <details id="example-requests">